wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 21 And the balls of lead and iron showered around like hail-stones ; for the strong ship of Britain had them in abundance.

-22 Now the slaughter was dreadful on both sides, and Guy was on the point of making capture of the ship : but he received a wound, and his vessel was disabled, so lie made good his escape.
+22 Now the slaughter was dreadful on both sides, and Guy was on the point of making capture of the ship : but he received a wound, and his vessel was disabled, so he made good his escape.

 23 And the slain and the wounded of Guy were twenty and three, and the vessel of the king lost about twice that number.